When skinny becomes sick, healthy needs to become an act of rebellion

 The same was happening with weight and body image: generations of women were dieting in an attempt to pursue skinny look: advertised for many; promoted by selected few gracing covers of the magazines.

 But let’s not fool ourselves: models, actresses, fitness celebrities (remember TV aerobic shows?) were merely faces and bodies selling and promoting this “inspirational carrot”.
-They were there to sell a dream, and drive sales of everything from diet shakes to fitness books and leg warmers.
+They were there to sell a dream and drive sales of everything from diet shakes to fitness books and leg warmers.

 Buy this diet program and maybe you will end up being as skinny as so and so.